 The aroma of coffee intertwines with another - that of freshly baked bread and gevretsi.
-The oven is heated before dawn to bake these aromatic gevretsi (pretzels) from the special, hand-kneaded dough.
+The oven is heated before dawn to bake these aromatic gevretsi (pretzels) from the special, handkneaded dough.

 The latter must be cut into equal pieces.
 Great skill is required to stretch and shape it into the familiar round form.
 The gevrek should not be uneven, because when boiled, water enters and this may lead to cracks during baking.
 The interesting and different thing about the cooking technology is that the already formed gevretsi are boiled in water with glucose.
 It gives them smoothness and gloss.
 Then the gevretsi are put in the pre-lit oven and after 20 minutes we can enjoy them.

 The circle is one of the four basic geometric symbols, the personification of the Earth and the Sun, of the life and fertility.
 From time immemorial, it has served to signify wholeness and completeness.

-The Clock Tower

-The Clock tower was originally built of white stone in the shape of a pentagon and ended with a covered wooden veranda and a conical roof.
+In the center of the complex we find the Clock Tower which was originally built of white stone in the shape of a pentagon and ended with a covered wooden veranda and a conical roof.

 After the Liberation of Bulgaria in 1878, the Town council took care of the Tower.
 Towards the end of the century, it was adapted as a fire station.
 In 1965 the Clock tower was demolished, and years later - rebuilt according to sketches, memories and photographs, which are stored in the funds of the Regional Museum of History - Dobrich.